zQueal/minecraft-users-online/README.md

 ======================

 This script is to be used to display the number of currently playing players for your bukkit minecraft server.
+Unstylized Demo: http://wonderproject.net/count.php (v2, also shows usernames if people are online).

 Requirements
 ======================